RadhiFadlillah/go-svelte-spa/README.md

-# Go + Svelte SPA
+# Go + Svelte + TS SPA

-This is a template for developing SPA using Go and Svelte.
+This is a template for developing SPA using Go, Svelte and TypeScript.

 ## Recommended IDE Setup